MaterniucAlex/Macro/README.md

 ## Extra

 At this point, the project uses SDL3 version 3.2.0 to open up a window.
-This window is not currently in use, but in the future I'll be working on a GUI interface for this program.

-Also, there is currently no indicator for when the script is recording or playing your keybinds other than some logs in the console.
+This window is used to display the current state of the program (Recording / Playing) and the keys that are being pressed & released(in red)

 ## Authors